Tamilarasan

 Tamilarasan is a 2023 Indian Tamil-language action thriller film written and directed by Babu Yogeswaran and produced by SNS Production Company.
-The film stars Vijay Antony, Suresh Gopi and Sonu Sood.
+The film stars Suresh Gopi, Vijay Antony and Sonu Sood.
 The music was composed by Ilaiyaraaja.
 It is an official adaptation of the 2002 American film John Q.

-Tamilarasan had its theatrical release on 22 April 2023, and is slated to be released on the OTT platform ZEE5 on 16 June 2023.
+Tamilarasan had its theatrical release on 22 April 2023, and released on the OTT platform ZEE5 on 16 June 2023.
 The film has received mixed reviews from critics.